-As I sat there on my bed feeling hopelessly consumed by my grief, I began to realize the truth about my own prodigal moments with my Heavenly Father.
+As I sat there on my bed feeling hopelessly consumed by my grief, it hit me.
+I took a deep breath and exhaled long and slow.
 “She doesn’t feel as though she needs me right now, Lord”, I cried through swollen tear stained eyes.
 “There have been times when I’ve felt I didn’t need you.”

 “She pushes me away.
 I’ve pushed you away too.”